Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 The cons of visiting Malaga

-The pros of visiting Malaga overweight the cons, but it’s important to know the not-so-good side of the city too.
+The pros of visiting Malaga outweigh the cons, but it’s important to know the not-so-good side of the city, too.

 The heat